Want to try it for yourself?

 What is a Man-in-the-Middle Attack?

-Man in the middle attacks take place where the perpetrator intercepts communication between two parties, often even altering the exchange with their information.
-The intent is to appear as though the responses are among the two participants while the messages are actually being generated from the attacker.
+Man-in-the-middle attacks take place where the perpetrator intercepts communication between two parties, often even altering the exchange of their information.
+The intent is to appear as though the responses are among the two participants while the messages are actually being generated by the attacker.